 After dinner, we had the opportunity to tour the gardens.
 Suddenly, we were feeling Easter all around us.
 The Date Gardens feature 23 statues and 14 scenes depicting Christ’s life.
 We got in just at sunset, so we started at the end.
 The first vignette was the tomb and worked our way back to the Last Supper.
 It was beginning to look a lot like Easter.

 The signature date burger topped with sautéed Deglet Noor dates, bacon, and melted bleu cheese.
 I was hoping for the flavors of the stuffed dates on a burger.
 The results was good but not as intense as the stuffed dates.

 Painted Canyon is just outside of Mecca.
 You know Mecca, the unincorporated town of 9000 on north shore of the Salton Sea.
 It’s the town where that one Peter Fonda biker film was set.
 No, not Easy Rider silly, The Wild Angels.
 We have been intending to hike Painted Canyon for two years now and have finally made our pilgrimage.

-The Painted Canyon trailhead is 13 miles down a washboard road of the same name.
+Considered one of the most beautiful hikes in California, the Painted Canyon trailhead is 13 miles down a washboard road of the same name.
 At the end, we found several groups camping out at the end of the road.
 The canyon walls glowed under the full Easter moon and the stars, even with a full moon, were super bright.
 It was a beautiful night for camping.